 Creative Practitioners will have completed Tusla Children First Training and submitted their certificate to the local ESC.
 Schools must follow and make creative practitioners aware of their school’s / centre’s Child Protection Procedures, Safeguarding Statement and Designated Liaison Person.

-Artists and creative practitioners from any creative discipline who have been trained in partnership working with schools will be registered with the 21 full-time ESCI.
-Artistic and creative disciplines include visual arts, crafts, music, dance, drama, literature, heritage and film.
+Creative practitioners from any creative discipline who have been trained in partnership working with schools will be registered with the 21 full-time ESCI.
+Creative disciplines include visual arts, crafts, music, dance, drama, literature, heritage and film.
 Creative disciplines will be expanded as the residency programme develops over the next number of years.

 Schools and YouthReach Centres that apply for BLAST:

-The artist’s fee is €1,100 per residency.
+The creative practitioners fee is €1,100 per residency.
 This is funded by the Department of Education via the ESCI network.
-Local ESCs pay the creative practitioner in accordance with agreed guidelines after the artist and teacher/school project completion processes have been submitted.
-In certain instances, this may include the payment of two instalments of €550 with the prior agreement of the ESC and creative practitioner.
+Local ESCs pay the creative practitioner in accordance with agreed guidelines after the creative practitioner and teacher/school project completion processes have been submitted.
+The school principal must support and facilitate in-school residencies, by approving and contributing to the BLAST application, and signing the final invoice.
+In certain instances, the BLAST residency fee may be paid in two instalments of €550 with the prior agreement of the ESC and creative practitioner.

 Schools must acknowledge the Department of Education, Creative Ireland, their local ESC and National Arts in Education office in publicity relating to the project.